Installation¶

 Windows¶

-Choose to automatically install KiABOM by running the command below in PowerShell which executes the install script kiabom-install.ps1 or manually install it by moving the appropriate files and setting the environment variables.
+Installing the executable for Windows involves placing it in a known location and adding it to the user Path environment variable.
 Once installation is done, make sure to restart any terminal and KiCAD instances so that the new Path environment variables are loaded.

 Edit your environment variables by searching